Generative Modelling of L\'evy Area for High Order SDE Simulation: Generator

+The use of the extra Rademacher random variable $\xi_0$ is to guarantee that all odd joint and conditional moments are correctly matched.
+This is summarised in \cref{prop:moments}.
 Having $\tA$ unbiased means that some of the usual error analysis from stochastic numerics can be applied, such as in the proof of \cref{thm:DistrChenUniquenessGeneral}, where one of the requirements is that $\tA$ be unbiased.
-Recall that the Milstein scheme requires a subroutine which generates samples of Lévy area given a Brownian increment.
+Recall that the Milstein scheme requires a subroutine which generates samples of L\'{e}vy area given a Brownian increment.
 Since $\tA \sim \Pbf$ is unbiased, one can establish theoretical guarantees on the convergence of Milstein's method with the BF generator as this subroutine.
 The following result can be proven by applying \cite[Theorem 1.1]{Milstein2004} with $p_1 = \tfrac{3}{2}, \; p_2 = 1$.